jofas/blog/content/002-first-time-running/index.md

 Right now I run a stunning four kilometer route with eighty meters of altitude in about thirty-five minutes.
-The track takes me through gorgeous and fragrant woods and along quaint villages with picturesque churches and chapels and fields full of hay surrounding them.
+The track takes me through gorgeous and fragrant woods and along quaint villages with picturesque churches and chapels surrounded by fields full of hay.
-I've made a lot of progress, the strength and endurance in my calves, ankles and feet growing significantly, same as my cardiovascular fitness.
+I've made a lot of progress.
+The strength and endurance in my calves, ankles and feet has grown significantly, same as my cardiovascular fitness.
 However, my physical gains are nothing compared to the progress of my approach.
 All my life I thought running was inherently exhausting, which is not true.
 My approach has made it so.
-Always running as fast as possible with a high heart rate and constantly out of breath, I was a very inefficient runner who never conserved energy during lighter stretches.
+Always running as fast as possible and constantly out of breath, I was a very inefficient runner who never conserved energy during lighter stretches.
 Turns out you can run at a speed where it feels like you actually gain more energy rather than depleting your reserves.
 When hitting the sweet spot I feel like I can run forever, a state many runners have told me about but I thought was made up.
-As to using physical exercise as punishment to rid myself from an anxious and restless mind like I did during my first run, it has not happened since then.
+As to using physical exercise as punishment to rid myself from an anxious and restless mind like I did during the first run, it has not happened since then.
 Partly due to adding regular running to my self-care routine has kept my mind in a calm and healthy state.
 But also because I'm starting to doubt the effectiveness of this behaviour more